talagayev/OpenMMDL/docs/analysis_output.rst

 **Analysis Output**
 =================================

-The **OpenMMDL Simulation** script creates output folders and files during and after the simulation.
+The **OpenMMDL Analysis** script creates output folders and files during and after the analysis.

 The following list contains an detailed overview of the folders and files:
 The Optional files are highlighted with an *asteriks**

-Input Files
+Barcodes
 ------------------------------
-**Input Files**: A folder that contains the PDF and SDF files, which served as Input Files for the MD Simulation.
+**Barcodes**: A folder that contains the figures of the barcodes for the interactions.